-There are very few photos of the Holocaust and concentration camps were taken while these camps were being operated by the Nazis.
-However, some remarkable images depict the horrors of that time, and they are deeply disturbing in their implications.
-One collection, dubbed the Auschwitz Album, was actually discovered in another camp, after Auschwitz was evacuated, by a survivor who recognized members of her murdered family.
+Few photos exist of concentration camps during the Holocaust; however, some remarkable images depict the abject horror of the period, and their implications are deeply disturbing.
+One such collection, dubbed the Auschwitz Album, was discovered after the Auschwitz evacuation in a separate camp by a survivor who recognized members of her slain family.
 This camp was over 400 miles away.

-The woman who found the photographs came from a transport of Hungarian Jews, photographed from the time they departed transport trains right up until to the moment they were killed in the gas chambers.
-They were taken by two SS photographers, one who served three years in a Polish jail and another who disappeared after the war.
-Ultimately, the album was donated to the Israeli government to assist in the prosecution of Adolf Eichman.
+The woman who found the photos came from a transport of Hungarian Jews, photographed from the time they departed transport trains up until they were ushered into the gas chambers.
+They were taken by two SS photographers, one who served three years in a Polish jail and another who disappeared after WWII.
+The album was ultimately donated to the Israeli government to assist in the prosecution of Adolf Eichman.

-Another cache of pictures came from the Hoecker Album, pictures taken by SS man Karl Friedrich Hoecker, showing the staff at Auschwitz during leisure time in a resort set up near Auschwitz.
-They are stunning in their depictions of utterly carefree individuals involved in one of the most sinister endeavors in the history of mankind.
-Actual photos taken by the Sonderkommando, the prisoner unit that conducted operations in the Auschwitz gas chamber, also survived, smuggled out of the camp by Polish resistance.
+Another cache came from the Hoecker Album, which included pictures taken by SS member Karl Friedrich Hoecker of the Auschwitz staff during leisure time.
+The carefree demeanor of the staff is truly striking when contrasted with their sinister endeavor.
+Actual photos taken by the Sonderkommando, the prisoner unit that conducted operations in the Auschwitz gas chamber, also survived, transported out of the camp by Polish resistance.

-These photographs of concentration camp facilities provide a haunting reminder of the incredible cruelty and destruction that Nazi Germany inflicted upon its victims, and serve as a warning to future generations of the horrors of fascism, bigotry, and indifference.
+These photographs of concentration camp facilities provide a haunting reminder of the incredible cruelty and destruction of the Holocaust, as well as a warning to future generations of the horrors of fascism, intolerance, and indifference.